jimburton/scrabble/chapters/Chapter1.md

 and you should bear in mind that this is done whenever importing non-`Prelude` types in future.
-Often `cabal` will be able to tell us the name of the package to add but if not, use google to find the type you need on hackage and check which package it is in.
+Often `cabal` will be able to tell us the name of the package to add but if not, use google to find the type you need on hackage and check which package it is part of.

 ```haskell
 import qualified Data.Map as Map